P7h/StormTweetsURLShortening/README.md

 Forked and updated from [Michael Vogiatzis's storm-unshortening] (https://github.com/mvogiatzis/storm-unshortening).<br>
 This repository contains an application which is built to demonstrate an example of Storm distributed framework.

-Storm was developed at BackType by Nathan Marz and team.
+[Storm] (http://storm-project.net) was developed at BackType by Nathan Marz and team.
 It has been open sourced by Twitter [post Backtype acquisition] in August, 2011.<br>
-You can find more details about Storm [here] (http://storm-project.net).<br>
-This application is developed and tested with Storm v0.8.2 on CentOS, both on a virtual machine [local mode] and on Amazon EC2 environment [cluster mode].
-Application may or may not work with earlier or later versions than Storm v0.8.2.
+This application has developed and tested with Storm v0.8.2 on CentOS.
+Application may or may not work with earlier or later versions than Storm v0.8.2.<br>
+It has been tested in:
+- Local mode on a CentOS virtual machine and even on Microsoft Windows 7 box.
+- Cluster mode on a private cluster and also on Amazon EC2 environment of 4 machines and 5 machines respectively; with all of them running CentOS.

 ## Features
-* This application reads tweets from Twitter stream (using [Twitter4J] (http://twitter4j.org)) and in real-time unshortens the urls found in the tweets using 3rd party calls from [Unshort.me] (http://unshort.me).<br>
+* Application reads tweets from Twitter stream (using [Twitter4J] (http://twitter4j.org)) and in real-time unshortens the urls found in the tweets using 3rd party calls from [Unshort.me] (http://unshort.me).<br>
 * It logs the short-resolved url pairs to the console and also to a log file.<br>
 * It can also write the short-resolved url pairs into a urlshorten.cassandra table using [CassandraBolt] (src/main/java/urlshorten/bolts/CassandraBolt.java); currenly this functionality is commented out.<br>
-* I do have plans to update this codebase in few weeks time for storing the analyzed data to HBase as well using a HBase Bolt.
+* I have plans to update this codebase in few weeks time for storing the analyzed data to HBase as well using a HBase Bolt.
 * As of today, this codebase has very minimal comments.
-I will be adding more comments as and when I get relatively free in my day job.
+I will be adding more comments as and when I get sometime.
 * Also this codebase has been made compatible both with Eclipse IDE and IntelliJ IDEA.

 ## Configuration